This post may contain affiliate links. Please read our disclosure policy.

 three unbaked black bean tacos on a baking sheet.

-2. Remove from the oven and allow the tacos to cool for 3 to 4 minutes.
-They will crisp up as they cool.
+2. Let the tacos cool for 3 to 4 minutes—they’ll crisp up as they cool.
+Enjoy as is or serve with guacamole, sour cream, or your favorite taco toppings.

 Expert Tips

-• Store leftover baked black bean tacos covered in the refrigerator for up to 3 days.
+Store leftover black bean tacos covered in the refrigerator for up to 3 days.
 Leftovers become soft but are still very tasty.
 To help them to crisp up a bit, reheat them for 5 to 7 minutes in a 250° F oven or in a skillet on the stovetop until warmed through.

 one baked black bean taco sliced in half on a white plate next to a sliced lime.